About the course

 - Final Exam -- 200 points;

-Your letter grade will be based on the usual scale:
+Your letter grade will be determined following approximately the usual scale:

 A (92% - 100%), A- (90% - 91%), B+ (87% - 89%), B (82% - 86%), B- (80% - 81%),